 - 3. Fuel Tank Holds up to 3.2 quarts (3.1 liters) of unleaded gasoline. - Spark Plug Provides spark to the ignition system.
-Set the spark plug gap according to the engine manufacturer's instructions, and clean the spark plug once a week. - 5.
-Throttle Lever Adjusts engine speed (RPM).
+Set the spark plug gap according to the engine manufacturer's instructions, and clean the spark plug once a week. - Throttle Lever Adjusts engine speed (RPM).
+Also acts as the engine stop.
+Place the throttle lever in the OFF position to close the fuel valve and stop the engine.